 With that said, who better to kick off the year, than Vieo Abiungo.
 Many know this artist by his proper name William Ryan Fritch, but those who have followed LTS for a while should instantly recognize Fritch’s more obscure moniker.
 A name thought to be long since retired, as it’s been over 6 years since Fritch released his last Vieo Abiungo album, ‘Thunder May Have Ruined The Moment.’
-March 15th, will see the release of a new full length album ‘The Dregs.’
+Now we welcome a new full length album ‘The Dregs.’

 ‘The Dregs’ was conceived over the last couple months to help along our 8 album series currently underway, titled, ‘We Stayed The Path That Fell To Shadow.’
 The series hit some typical production lags, combined with a dose of personal tragedy.
 Fritch and LTS wanted something to offer our loyal subscribers that would bridge the gap until the arrival of his upcoming double album ‘Deceptive Cadence: Music For Film Vol. I & II,’ slated for release in late April 2019.
 We discussed resurrecting Vieo Abiungo, something we’ve entertained for a while now.
 We asked if we could dive into Fritch’s massive archive of music and unearth some our favorite Vieo Abiungo tunes from lost and abandoned albums.
 What we discovered were pieces that buzzed with the same raw and texturally unpredictability that first drew LTS to Fritch's music.